 - A reduction in fine lines and wrinkles

 - Plumper skin with improvement of moisture retention by strengthening the outermost layers of the skin

-For problem skins, acne and rosacea patients, this vitamin will improve their skin barrier function, as well as increase their tolerance to topical retinoids (Vitamin A).
+For problem skins, dry dehydrated, acne and inflamed red or rosacea patients, this vitamin will improve their skin barrier function, as well as increase their tolerance to topical retinoids (Vitamin A).
 Ageing skins and those with sun damage will also reap the benefits of the combination of niacinamide and Vitamin A.